MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/organization-administration/configure-document-management.md

 ## Configure SharePoint storage

 Microsoft SharePoint Online is one of the storage locations that are supported natively.
 Currently, only SharePoint Online is supported.
 Support for on-premises SharePoint (a local SharePoint server) may be added in the future.

+> [!NOTE]
+> SharePoint storage is only available in Microsoft-hosted environments.

 To use SharePoint storage, set the **Location** field for a document type to **SharePoint**.
 Then, in the **SharePoint Address** field, enter a valid SharePoint address.